-Trade facilitation will not "make or break" regional value chains, but it has an important role in supporting competitiveness
+Trade facilitation will not "make or break" RVCs, but it has an important role in supporting competitiveness.
 Across all four industries studied, a wide range of factors determine competitiveness at the global level, as well as the potential to develop more integrated value chains in SACU.
-These range from fundamental cost competitiveness (wages, productivity) to deep supply chain challenges (e.g. cattle offtake in the beef industry and lack of a competitive local fabric supply sector in apparel).
+These range from fundamental cost competitiveness (wages, productivity) to deep supply chain challenges (for example, cattle offtake in the beef industry and lack of a competitive local fabric supply sector in apparel).
 In no situation is it the case that improving the trade facilitation environment would fundamentally unlock competitiveness.
-But that is not to say that trade facilitation does not matter.
+But trade facilitation does matter.
 Indeed, in almost all cases, speed-to-market, predictability, and flexibility was identified as an increasingly critical determinant of competitiveness in a world of GVC-based competition.
 And SACU's distance from the large global markets makes the issue of speed (as well as cost) particularly challenging.
-From the perspective of deepening regional links, the cost and efficiency of transport is fundamental to the value proposition as, at least in manufacturing-oriented sectors, regional value chain development will focus on firms in BLNS countries linking into South African production networks, and in most cases relying also on inputs sourced from or through South Africa.
+From the perspective of deepening regional links, the cost and efficiency of transport is fundamental to the value proposition.
+At least in manufacturing-oriented sectors, RVC development will focus on firms in BLNS countries linking into South African production networks, and in most cases relying also on inputs sourced from or through South Africa.

-Trade policy barriers spill over to trade facilitation.
+Trade policy barriers spill over to trade facilitation

 Both Botswana and Namibia, for example, protect parts of the agribusiness sectors with 40 percent tariffs within SACU; they also close borders to certain goods during harvest periods.
-Moreover, non-harmonized policies create delays in trade facilitation at borders.
+Moreover, nonharmonized policies create delays in trade facilitation at borders.

-Box 6: Trade facilitation and RVC integration - lessons and challenges from the SACU retail sector
+Box 7.1: Trade facilitation and RVC integration-lessons and challenges from the SACU retail sector

-Although the emergence in regional production chains across SACU has been limited, growth of the regional retail chain has been substantial.
-South African retailers with a presence abroad include general retailers, like Shoprite, Pick and Pay, Spar, Massmart (a subsidiary of Walmart) and Woolworths, as well as more specialized retailers like furniture retailers such as Ellerines and clothing/fashion retailers such as Mr. Price or Foschini.
-While the majority of regional retail value chains are led by South Africa, there are a small number of BLNS companies establishing a significant presence in the region.
+Although the emergence in regional production chains across the Southern Africa Customs Union (SACU) has been limited, growth of the regional retail chain has been substantial.
+South African retailers with a presence abroad include general retailers, like Shoprite, Pick and Pay, Spar, Massmart (a subsidiary of Walmart) and Woolworths.
+More specialized retailers also have a presence, including furniture retailers such as Ellerines and clothing/fashion retailers such as Mr. Price or Foschini.
+While the majority of regional RVCs are led by South Africa, a small number of companies from Botswana, Lesotho, Namibia, and Swaziland (BLNS) have established a significant presence in the region.
 Most notable is Choppies, a Botswana retailer that currently has 28 supermarkets in South Africa and 13 in Zimbabwe.

-These retailers have managed to adapt to the challenges of cross border trade in the region by adapting a number of market-driven solutions.
-Logistics and transport companies are able to make a profit even when dealing with the small volumes going to the BLNS, and as importantly increase the profits of their clients to allow their clients to pay for their services.
-And the growth of malls has facilitated market entry for the lager retailers.
-The organizational structure of retailers has also provided some solutions.
-Franchising allows for more local sourcing and closer links to local authorities in the BLNS.
-And having a local presence often reduces the administration problems of customs documentation.
+These retailers have managed to adapt to the challenges of cross-border trade in the region by adapting a number of market-driven solutions.
+Logistics and transport companies are able to make a profit even when dealing with the small volumes going to the BLNS.
+Just as important, these companies have increased the profits of their clients, allowing them to pay for logistics and transport services.
+The growth of malls has facilitated market entry for the larger retailers, and the organizational structure of retailers has also provided some solutions.
+Franchising allows for more local sourcing and closer links to local authorities in the BLNS; and having a local presence often reduces the administration problems of customs documentation.
 However, one notable finding from the assessment of the regional retail chains is the fact that these cross-border players have the size and financial resources to absorb the costs of cross-border inefficiencies and to invest in solutions.

-Even for these larger players, however, significant challenges remain to effective RVC integration, many of which are driven by the small scale of BLNS markets and the significant asymmetries that exist in regional markets.
+But even for these larger players, significant challenges remain to effective regional value chain (RVC) integration.
+Many challenges reflect the small scale of BLNS markets and the significant asymmetries that exist in regional markets.
 Examples of these problems include: